weikanggong1/CSVDtransformer/README.md

 ```

 ## Basic image preprocessing
 The brain extraction and image registration should be performed by the user before inference.
 You can use the [fsl_anat](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/fsl_anat.html) function for T1w processing, and warp it to the standard space.
 The T2FLAIR and SWI can be linearly registered to T1w first by [FLIRT](https://fsl.fmrib.ox.ac.uk/fsl/docs/registration/flirt/index.html), and then warp to the standard space.
-Alternatively, you can use Freesurfer to do this by [SynthStrip](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/) and and [SynthMorph](https://martinos.org/malte/synthmorph/).
+Alternatively, you can use Freesurfer to do this by [SynthStrip](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/) and [SynthMorph](https://martinos.org/malte/synthmorph/).

 ## Output
 The output is a csv files.
 For each row, the first 3 columns are the T1w, T2FLAIR and SWI files names of a subject.
-The next 6 columns are the 6 CSVD biomarkers as proposed in the paper.
+The next 6 columns are the 6 CSVD biomarkers as proposed in the paper, i.e., PWNH (0-3), DWMH(0-3), Fazekas score(0-6), EPVS(0-3), LI(0-1), CMB(0-1).